Chris Ballard zeroes in on Shaq, JT and Richardson as Colts report for camp

 Not ready for camp

-At least two players are not physically ready for the start of camp.
+Two other players joined Taylor on PUP.
+Each can be added to the active roster at any time.

-Veteran defensive lineman Tyquan Lewis (patellar) and rookie tight end Will Mallory (foot) have been placed on the physically unable to perform list (PUP).
-Physicals still were being given as Ballard was meeting with the media, so another player or two also could be placed on PUP.
+Veteran defensive lineman Tyquan Lewis (patellar) and rookie tight end Will Mallory (foot) open camp on PUP.
+Ballard indicated each is making good progress in his rehab.

 You can follow Mike Chappell on Twitter at @mchappell51.